Ludds/price-comparison/README.md

 **Disclamer:**

-This is my first script in python
+This is my first script in python, and is only a experimental program/script for me to get familiar with the language

 **To do:**
 * ~~Fix so the script dosent crash if user enters incorrect mail/password~~